#1 Ranked Children’s Hospital by U.S. News & World Report

 If your baby was born with more than one thumb on one hand, we know that you and your family may be concerned.
 So, please know that at Children’s Hospital Boston, we approach your child’s treatment and care with sensitivity and support.

 Thumb duplication is a congenital condition (meaning that your baby was born with it) in which your child has two thumbs on one hand.
+The muscles, tendons, ligaments, blood vessels and nerves are often divided between each of forms of polydactyly.

 The specialists in the Hand and Reconstructive Microsurgery Program at Boston Children's are experts in the management of congenital and acquired hand deformities.
 We recognize the social elements involved in pediatric hand surgery, so an essential part of these operations has been making the child's hand as symmetrical as possible with his unaffected hand.